toolsforresearch/tfr_responsive/README.md

 # Known Issues
 * The exclusive option in multiple choice questions does not work yet, we are working on it
+* when using the LimeSurvey template upload method, fonts files cannot be installed.
+Workaround: either upload the template using FTP to /upload/template or edit the file /application/config/config-defaults.php at the place where allowedtemplateuploads are declared.
+Add to the list the following extensions: map, eot, json, svg, ttf, woff

 # Premium features